 Hardly ever travelers choose Bucharest as their first destination when they come to Europe and this is so unfair because the city has plenty of beautiful sights and interesting places.
 One could even say that Bucharest is an off-the-beaten-path destination due to its low position in the most visited cities in Europe.

 Don’t think for a second that the low tourism, in relative terms, is a consequence of unsafety or whatever.
 Oh, no!
 I didn’t feel unsafe at any time!
 I honestly think that the media is the one to blame in this case.
-Anyways, if you have doubts whether you should go to Bucharest, my advice to you is go and enjoy!
-To help you with that, I’ve listed the best attractions of the city!
+Anyways, if you have doubts about whether you should go to Bucharest, my advice to you is go and enjoy!
+To help you with that, I’ve listed the best attractions in the city!

 Top things to do in Bucharest